StoneShark/CSPSolver/examples/README.txt

                  Games magazine.
 Constraints specific to the puzzle are created by extending csp_solver.constraint.Constraint
                  into 8 new constraint types.
 A unique variable choosing order is used.
-Several representations are provided.
+Three representations are provided.
-                 Some are very bad--it is an NP-complete problem.
-                 Example puzzles are included.
+                 Extra_data and UniqueSets are demonstrated in bboat_extra.

 boris            an example from the web that was used to explain arc
                  consistency.